cdsittampalam/documentation/docs/Creating Transactions.md

 ---

 Transactions allow a trade initiator to transfer money to a recipient (or counterparty) within the same fund.
-All money during a transfer stays on the Qredo network, and is secure on the Qredo blockchain.
+All money during a transfer stays on the Qredo Network, and is secure on the Qredo blockchain.
 Liquidity is maintained, so that money can move between participants at any time.

 Future versions will allow atomic swaps that provide instant exchange of different digital assets.